Serpil Midyatli

-Serpil Midyatli (born 8 August 1975) is a German politician who has been serving as deputy leader of the Social Democratic Party of Germany (SPD), and chairwoman of the SPD in Schleswig-Holstein since 2019.
+Serpil Midyatli (born 8 August 1975) is a Turkish-German politician who has been serving as deputy leader of the Social Democratic Party of Germany (SPD), and chairwoman of the SPD in Schleswig-Holstein since 2019.
 She has been the Leader of the Opposition in Schleswig-Holstein since July 2021.

 Political career

 Midyatli joined the Social Democratic Party of Germany in 2000.
 She was part of the local municipal council in Kiel-Gaarden.
 Midyatli has been a member of the Landtag of Schleswig-Holstein since the 2009 election.

 Midyatli's political topics of interest include social integration, equality, family policy, and other social issues.
 She is considered part of the left wing within the Social Democratic Party.

 In March 2019 Midyatli became leader of the SPD in Schleswig-Holstein, succeeding Ralf Stegner to be the first woman in the office.
 On 6 December she was elected as one of five deputy federal chairpersons of her party.
 Prior to this, she supported Saskia Esken and Norbert Walter-Borjans in the leadership election.
 Also succeeding Ralf Stegner, Midyatli became chairwoman of the party's parliamentary group in the Landtag of Schleswig-Holstein and thereby leader of the opposition in July 2021.

 In the negotiations to form a so-called traffic light coalition of the SPD, the Green Party and the FDP following the 2021 federal elections, Midyatli led her party's delegation in the working group on children, youth and families; her co-chairs from the other parties were Katrin Göring-Eckardt and Stephan Thomae.

 Midyatli was nominated by her party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.

+In December 2023 Midyatli became Leader of the SPD in the Landtag of Schleswig-Holstein once again, after the incumbent Thomas Losse-Müller announced his resignation on 6 December 2023.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2025 German elections, Midyatli led the SPD delegation in the working group on families, women, youth, senior and democracy; her counterparts from the other parties were Silvia Breher and Susanne Hierl.

+Views

+Midyatli is considered a high-profile family policy-maker.
+Among other things, she stands for non-contributory daycare centers and more all-day care in primary schools.
+In 2020 she initiated a discussion about reducing working hours.
+From Midyatli's point of view, a 30-hour week would make it easier to combine parenting with gainful employment.

+In 2021, she expressly committed herself to home ownership.
+The SPD would always fight to ensure that rents remained affordable.
+But that also applies to the possibility of buying an apartment or a house.
+Owning your own home is a symbol of social advancement.
+Midyatli advocates models that require less equity.
+This includes rental purchase.